tahatopsakal/soft_computing/README.md

 # soft_computing
 Soft Computing Algorithms

-Might want to check the below for the thory
+Might want to check the below for the theory

 Gradient_Descent = https://realpython.com/gradient-descent-algorithm-python/